 The information that follows comes from a legal opinion prepared by David H. Hill, C.M., Q.C of Perley-Robertson, Hill & McDougall.

 As this section represents our interpretation of the legal opinion, and does not address all of the issues raised in the opinion, it should be used for informational purposes only.
+If you are planning to implement a no-smoking policy, it is recommended that the complete legal opinion be reviewed.
+It is also recommended that condominium corporations dealing with specific legal questions on this matter seek independent legal advice.

 Download the legal opinion.